370network/pax-s920/README.md

 ### prolin-printf.h
 header file use as redefinition of printf with flush to stdout.

-`-include prolin-printf.h` in cflagoch for global usage across projects
+`-include prolin-printf.h` in cflags for global usage across projects